Aniceto Álvarez

-Aniceto Álvarez Álvarez (born October 24, 1957) is a former Spanish tennis player who reached as high as the eighth position in the Spanish national ranking.
+Aniceto Álvarez Álvarez (born October 24, 1957) is a Spanish former tennis player who reached as high as the eighth position in the Spanish national ranking.

 His best results as a professional came in doubles.
-He reached the semifinals at the 1976 Swedish Open partnering with Peter Fleming, and lost in the same round at the 1978 Columbus Open, this time alongside Andrés Molina.
+He reached the semifinals at the 1976 Swedish Open partnering Peter Fleming, and lost in the same round at the 1978 Columbus Open, this time alongside Andrés Molina.